Next Chapter

 The just-in-time inventory system is a popular method used in inventory management.
 It focuses on producing or receiving goods only when needed, reducing inventory holding costs.
 This system allows businesses to respond quickly to changes in demand and avoid unnecessary inventory buildup.

-Implementing effective inventory management and control practices can drive operational efficiency, improve customer satisfaction, and increase profitability.
+Effective inventory management and control practices can drive operational efficiency, improve customer satisfaction, and increase profitability.

 Inventory Turnover and Performance Metrics

-• Days of Supply: This metric measures the number of days your current inventory will last based on current sales levels and average usage.
+• Days of supply: This metric measures the number of days your current inventory will last based on current sales levels and average usage.

-• Fill Rate: Fill rate measures the percentage of customer orders that can be fulfilled directly from stock, without backorders or delays.
+• Fill rate: Fill rate measures the percentage of customer orders that can be fulfilled directly from stock, without backorders or delays.

-• Stockout Rate: Stockout rate quantifies the frequency and impact of stockouts, indicating the number of times your company experiences a stockout against customer demand.
+• Stockout rate: Stockout rate quantifies the frequency and impact of stockouts, indicating the number of times your company experiences a stockout against customer demand.

 To visually illustrate the importance of inventory turnover and performance metrics, let’s take a look at the following example: